harimseong/harimseong.github.io/about.md

 <hr style="border: none; border-bottom: 1px solid white;">

 ##### [Unix Shell](https://github.com/harimseong/shell_project)
+Project Detail
-- Implemented a subset of the POSIX shell.
+- Implemented a subset of the POSIX shell according to the POSIX documents.
-- Handwrote a recursive descent parser for better readability and flexibility compared to other methods.
+- Handwrote a recursive descent parser for better readability and flexibility compared to other parsing methods.
 - Debugged syntax by printing out the syntax structure.
-- Conducted module and integration testing using shell script.
+- Conducted integration test using shell script.

 ##### [HTTP Webserver](https://github.com/harimseong/HTTP_server)
 - Implemented a web server supporting HTTP/1.1 and a subset of the nginx configuration.
 - Optimized the HTTP message processing pipeline to minimize memory footprint.
 Upon receiving an incomplete HTTP message, partial body is sent to the destination(e.g. CGI process) immediately.
 Performance gain is significant, especially when the message body is large, compared to waiting until the entire message is fully received.
+- Used Xcode Instruments tools to increase the software quality, Leaks for memory usage monitoring and fixing memory leaks, and Profiler to make sure every parts are consuming CPU as expected and find bad logics such as unnecessary copy and infinite loop.

 ### Education
 <hr style="border: none; border-bottom: 1px solid white;">
 ##### 42 Seoul, Member
 2022\.
 10 - Present
+- Peer evaluation system
 - Project based learning
-- Autonomous learning, problem solving
+- Autonomous learning and problem solving
-- Peer evaluation system

 ##### Bachelor's in Physics, Seongkyunkwan University (SKKU)